makersacademy/rps-challenge/README.md

 * TEST driving development of your app

 _______

+## Project status

 I worked on this solo for the first part, using my notes from the week and my previous work.
 When it came to implementing turns I referred to the rps challenge exemplar found here: https://www.youtube.com/watch?v=GoHKmartBYo
 I saw that I could make the controller more skinny by extracting additional functionality, so I created an Opponent class to handle the random selection.

-## Bonus level 1: Multiplayer

-Change the game so that two marketeers can play against each other ( _yes there are two of them_ ).

-## Bonus level 2: Rock, Paper, Scissors, Spock, Lizard

-Use the _special_ rules ( _you can find them here http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock_ )
+While implementing the last user-story (a winner is declared) I broke some tests.
+I ran out of time and haven't completed the final user story.

+## To run the game

+git clone git@github.com:Brendao1/rps-challenge.git

+cd rps-challenge

+bundle install

+rackup config.ru

+Type localhost:9292 into the browser to start!

 ## Basic Rules